harsh2k2/ShareSphere/README.md

 - **Modern Design**: Leveraged Material-UI components and custom styling with Emotion for a modern and visually appealing design.

-- **Deployment and Hosting**: Successfully deployed the application on Heroku, showcasing proficiency in deployment and hosting.

 ## Technologies Used